How to Respond to 5 Common Objections SMBs Have to Cybersecurity Services

 4. “A cybersecurity attack won’t happen to me.”

 No one wants to believe they are going to be the victim of an attack.
-SMBs may think that they are less vulnerable to a cyberattack because they are not big or well-known, but as long as a business has any sort of digital footprint, they are considered a target.
+SMBs may think that they are less vulnerable to a cyberattack because they are not big or well-known, but if a business has any digital footprint, they are considered a target.

-A recent study published by Ponemon Institute found that 66% of SMBs worldwide reported a cyberattack within the previous year.
-That’s appalling, and that number is sure to continue rising.
+A recent study published by ConnectWise found that 76% of SMBs worldwide reported a cyberattack within the previous year.
+That number is startling, and is sure to continue rising.

 The harsh reality is that we are all vulnerable, and we all need to put the proper cyber defenses in place to protect ourselves.

 Sample Response: “Every business with a digital footprint is at risk for a cyber-attack.
 In fact, 2/3 of SMBs worldwide reported an attack in the last year.
 That is the last thing I would want for your company, or any SMB.
 As that number continues to rise, it is urgent to defend your business and data with cybersecurity services.”